unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 ```

-Same as the previous case, the quantum processing of the shadow protocol is done by the following function:
+Similarly to the previous case (estimation of expectation values), for estimating the density matrix the quantum processing is done as follows.

 ```{code-cell} ipython3